rosafilgueira/DARE_SEISMO/processing_elements/MISFIT_RA/README.md

 To run Jupyter using your new environment `mypython3` you have to explicitly install it again into the conda environment
-(otherwise Jupyter will run in conda root and you'll see something like `ModuleNotFoundError: No module named 'dispel4py'`).
+(otherwise Jupyter will run in conda root and you may see something like `ModuleNotFoundError: No module named 'dispel4py'`).

 Install Jupyter as follows:
 ```